Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Performance evaluation

 \subsection{Experimental Setup}

-We implement GDN and TopoGDN using PyTorch~\cite{paszke2019pytorch}, following the authors' implementation of GDN\footnote{\url{https://github.com/d-ailin/GDN}} and TopoGDN\footnote{\url{https://github.com/ljj-cyber/TopoGDN/tree/main}}.
-The Nettack implementation is adapted from its public repository to remove the structural modification component, which is not applicable for feature-based attacks\footnote{\url{https://github.com/danielzuegner/nettack}}.
-For GAFExplainer, we use the public repository provided by the authors\footnote{\url{https://github.com/wyhi/GAFExplainer}}.
-We follow the preprocessing strategy adopted in TopoGDN~\cite{liu2024multivariate}, applying Min-Max normalization to scale all sensor readings to the [0,1] range.
-In PGD attacks, we perform independent trials, each initialized from a random point within the $\ell_\infty$-ball around the original input.
-Specifically, we start from 5 randomly selected feature matrices, i.e. $\tilde{\mathbf{X}}$.
-We assume that perturbations that have an $\ell_\infty$ norm smaller than $\epsilon=0.1$ are imperceptible.
-We segment the time series using a sliding window of size 100 with a stride of 10.
-The model is trained using the Adam optimizer with a learning rate of 0.001 and a batch size of 32.
-All models are trained on an NVIDIA RTX 2080 TI GPU.
+We implemented GDN and TopoGDN using PyTorch~\cite{paszke2019pytorch}, following the authors' implementation of GDN\footnote{\url{https://github.com/d-ailin/GDN}} and TopoGDN\footnote{\url{https://github.com/ljj-cyber/TopoGDN}}.
+The Nettack implementation from its public repository was adapted to remove the structural modification component, which is not applicable for feature-based attacks\footnote{\url{https://github.com/danielzuegner/nettack}}.
+We used the GAFExplainer implementation provided by the authors\footnote{\url{https://github.com/wyhi/GAFExplainer}}.
+We followed the preprocessing strategy adopted in TopoGDN~\cite{liu2024multivariate}, applying Min-Max normalization to scale all sensor readings to the [0,1] range.
+For PGD, we performed independent trials, each initialized from a random point within the $\ell_\infty$-ball around the original input.
+We started from 5 randomly selected feature matrices, i.e. $\tilde{\mathbf{X}}$.
+Perturbations with an $\ell_\infty$ norm smaller than $\epsilon=0.1$ were deemed imperceptible.
+We segmented the time series using a sliding window of size 100 with a stride of 10.
+The model was trained using the Adam optimizer, with a learning rate of 0.001 and a batch size of 32, on an NVIDIA RTX 2080 TI GPU.